semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 Signing in to Semgrep App requires either a GitHub or GitLab account.
 Semgrep App supports Single Sign-On (SSO) on Team or Enterprise tiers.
 This guide focuses on GitHub and GitLab sign-ins.
 See [SSO Configuration](https://semgrep.dev/docs/semgrep-app/sso/) for information on single sign-on.

-### Prerequisite

-* A GitHub or GitLab SaaS account.
+**Prerequisite:** A GitHub or GitLab SaaS account.
 The account is used to confirm your identity.

 ### Signing in with GitHub